Semeghini-Lab/NI-experiment-control/README.md

 Our project aims to bridge these challenges.
 At its heart, it taps into Rust's performance and safety, coupled with its seamless C and Python interfacing.
 By integrating with the NI-DAQmx C driver library and offering a Python API through `PyO3`, we aim for a balance between performance and ease of use.
 The support for analogue and digital output tasks, along with synchronization capabilities, makes this project comprehensive for NI device integration.

+### Why Rust?
+The crux of our solution lies in the `nicompiler_backend` and `niexpctrl_backend` crates, designed in Rust.
+This choice allows us to:

+- **Performance**: Rust, being a systems programming language, gives us close-to-metal performance, ensuring our backend's efficiency.
+- **Safety**: Rust's strict compiler ensures memory safety without a garbage collector, preventing many common bugs.
+- **Interoperability**: Rust's seamless interfacing with both C and Python allows for a robust backend with a flexible frontend.

 ## Structure of this project

 ### Python library wrapper: `niexpctrl`